12Siva/PersonalTutorPOC/README.md

 # UI/UX Flow

 - User inputs what subject they want to learn
+- AI will outline what are the main topics of the subject
 - User sees main topics of the subject

 # System Design